ISO Designation Form |

 - Involve the unauthorized disclosure or modification of confidential information, e.g., sensitive personal information

-emergency reporting of security incidents meeting the above criteria, you can call DIR's Computer Security Incident Response Team (CSIRT) at (512) 350-3282 or enter the information into the SPECTRIM portal.
+IMPORTANT: For emergency reporting of security incidents meeting the above criteria, you can call DIR's Incident Reporting Assistance Line at 877-DIR CISO (877-347-2476) or enter the information into the SPECTRIM portal.
 The phone is answered 24 hours a day, 7 days a week.
 In any event, the incident must be reported through the SPECTRIM portal.

 Monthly Incident Reporting – This report is due NO LATER THAN nine (9) calendar days after the end of the month.
 This report is submitted through the SPECTRIM portal.